The Cottage (video game): Reception and legacy

 The Cottage was the first publicly available Swedish adventure video game, as well as one of the first commercially available Swedish video games.
 Through the late 1970s and early 1980s, the game had a cult-like status among people with access to Oden.
 As people had to pay for the time they spent using Oden, the game was commercially important to QZ, leading to all three developers getting free Oden accounts; QZ's superintendent was at some point going to remove their free accounts, but reversed the decision when the developers said that they would remove The Cottage from Oden if that happened.
 Almost all IBM PCs in Sweden following the game's release for that platform had a copy of The Cottage, and several thousand copies of it were sold; Kann reasoned that the success came because the IBM PC was still new, and that almost no computer programs were available in Swedish at the time.
 Despite this, the developers did not receive a lot of money outside of the pre-paid royalties; according to Johansson, they only got 500 SEK "every once in a while".
 While none of them continued working on video game development, Johansson ended up working with computer business, and the Eriksson brothers became professors within computer-related fields.

 Clas Kristiansson of Svenska Hemdator Hacking was positive to the game in a 1987 review, saying that it despite an "unexciting and unoriginal" setting had a pleasant atmosphere, citing creature dialogue and cryptic elements such as labyrinths and elevators as contributing factors.
 He criticized the indoors movement system, calling it unnecessarily complex to have two sets of commands for movement depending on where the player is and illogical to enter commands for walking backwards to go in that direction.

 In his book Video Games Around the World, author Mark J.P.
 Wolf called the game an "impressive achievement" considering the developers' young age.
 Internetstiftelsen i Sverige, the organization responsible for the Swedish top-level domain .se, described the game as "legendary", and "an iconic name within the gaming community".
 Kristiansson called the decision to create an adventure game in Swedish commendable, and thought it could help counteract the IBM PC's stigma as not being a computer for average people in Sweden.
 Sigrid Nurbo at Jönköpings-Posten noted the game's absence from the 2013 video game exhibit at the Swedish National Museum of Science and Technology as odd considering its popularity and cult status.

-An eight-week-long video game development camp, named "Stugan" after The Cottage's Swedish title, was held annually in Sweden since 2015, with a break in 2019.
+An eight-week-long video game development camp, named "Stugan" after The Cottage's Swedish title, was held annually in Sweden between 2015 and 2018.